The Best Diet For Dancers

 - You’ll experience enjoyment, rather than stress, at meal times.

-- You’ll be better able to tune into fullness naturally control portions.
+- You’ll be better able to tune into fullness naturally and control portions.

 5 Healthy Diet Tips For Dancers